AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-09-01-optimizing-images-for-the-web.md

 Outside the Node ecosystem, there are still libraries that'll do the job for you, like the [jekyll-picture-tag](https://github.com/rbuchberger/jekyll_picture_tag) gem for Jekyll.
 But it does get pretty limited from there.
 My site runs on Jekyll, but I prefer to generate all of my WebP images by hand so I have more granular control over the process.

-> If you want to quickly generate WebP copies of all images in a directory, I wrote [a simple Python script](https://github.com/AleksandrHovhannisyan/webp) that'll do that for you.
+{% aside %}
+  If you want to easily transform images in any project, check out the [11ty image plugin](https://www.11ty.dev/docs/plugins/image/).
+{% endaside %}

 ### Rendering WebP Images